sgraden/vpc/apis.md

 * **Return**: `200: The security groups were retrieved successfully.`

 ### POST/security_groups
 Creates a new security group.
+Security group rules created as part of this operation use IPv4 by default.

 * **Required Parameters**: None.
 * **Request Body**: The properties of the security group to be created: